Food Production

 Farmer and Rancher Characteristics and Farm Labor

-The following dashboards highlight various demographic aspects of the Central Texas farming and ranching population.
-Note that USDA changed its methodology starting with the 2017 Census of Agriculture to include demographic data about all producers involved in agricultural production, not only the principal farm operator.
-This resulted in a 7% increase in the total number of agricultural producers from 2012 to 2017.
+Note on data collection methodology: Starting with the 2017 Census of Agriculture, the USDA changed its methodology to include demographic data about all producers involved in agricultural production instead of only the principal farm operator.
+This methodological change resulted in a 7% increase in the total number of agricultural producers from 2012 to 2017.
 Changes in methodology are highlighted in the dashboards below.

 Race and Gender of Producers

-Nationally, nearly two-thirds of producers identify as male; this figure is lower in Texas, at 61%, and lower still in Central Texas, at 60%.
+Nationally, nearly two-thirds of producers identify as male.
+This figure is lower in Texas, at 61%, and lower still in Central Texas, at 60%.
 Though six in 10 producers are male, nearly seven in 10 acres are operated by male producers.
 The average female-operated farm is 30% smaller than the average male-operated farm.

 Filter data by county and year using the filters at right and below the charts.